-God has always been in the world reconciling it to Himself.
+God had made known the end from the beginning, from ancient times, what is still to come.
+He has always been in the world reconciling it to Himself.
 He has never been absent from it or what is taking place in history.
 Throughout the Bible we read of the redemptive activity of God in the world.

 …that God was reconciling the world to himself in Christ, not counting people’s sins against them.
 And he has committed to us the message of reconciliation.
 We are therefore Christ’s ambassadors, as though God were making his appeal through us.
 We implore you on Christ’s behalf: Be reconciled to God.